 - Continued Enrollment: Continued enrollment in the Basic Credential Program is contingent upon the students maintaining a GPA of 3.0 in all professional education courses.
-If incomplete grades and grades of "D", "F", and "NC" (No Credit) are received in professional education courses, the student must withdraw from the program unless a specific exception has been approved by the Credential Appeals Committee. - Delays: Candidates who have to delay progress in the Basic Credential Program file a "Program Delay Petition" in the Teacher Preparation and Credentials office.
+If incomplete grades or grades of "D", "F", and "NC" (No Credit) are received in professional education courses, the student must withdraw from the program unless a specific exception has been approved by the Credential Appeals Committee. - Delays: Candidates who have to delay progress in the Basic Credential Program file a "Program Delay Petition" in the Teacher Preparation and Credentials Office.
 A student returning after a delay may be accommodated on a space available basis.
 Any student on academic probation is subject to automatic disqualification as a Basic Credential candidate. - Appeal Process: A student who has been formally admitted to the program has the right to appeal to the Credential Appeals Committee about any policy affecting program continuation.
-Appeals petitions and assistance are available in the Teacher Preparation and Credentials office.
+Appeals petitions and assistance are available in the Teacher Preparation and Credentials Office.

-Requirements • Credential - Level I and Level II (SB 2042)
+Requirements • Credential - Preliminary and Professional (SB 2042)

-The Professional Clear credential is valid for five years and must be renewed at the end of each five-year interval.
+The Professional Clear Credential is valid for five years and must be renewed at the end of each five-year interval.
 The candidate will need to complete "Professional Growth" requirements to renew the credential.
 A manual describing these requirements will be distributed with the Professional Clear Credential.

-The Level II Program is not available at Sacramento State for students who hold a Level I Multiple Subject or Single Subject Credential.
-However, the Level II Program is available at Sacramento State for only those students who hold a Level I Special Education Credential.
-For further information on Level II programs, please contact the Department of Special Education, Rehabilitation and School Psychology, Eureka Hall 316, (916) 278-4081.
-Level II programs for those who already hold a Level I (2042) Multiple and Single Subject Credential are frequently offered through school districts and/or County Offices of Education.
+The Professional Program is not available at Sacramento State for students who hold a Preliminary Multiple Subject or Single Subject Credential.
+However, the Level II Program is available at Sacramento State only for those students who hold a Level I Special Education Credential.
+For further information on Level II programs, please contact the Department of Special Education, Rehabilitation, School Psychology, Eureka Hall 316, (916) 278-4081.
+Level II programs for those who already hold a Preliminary (2042) Multiple and Single Subject Credential are frequently offered through school districts and/or County Offices of Education.

-Upon satisfactory completion of the following requirements, the candidate is eligible for the Level I Credential, which is valid for five years, and is NOT renewable: (1) the baccalaureate degree, (2) subject matter competency, (3) the teacher preparation program (the 2042 credential program), (4) a college course or examination pertaining to the U.S. Constitution, and (5) passing the CBEST.
+Upon satisfactory completion of the following requirements, the candidate is eligible for the Preliminary Credential, which is valid for five years, and is NOT renewable: (1) the baccalaureate degree, (2) subject matter competency, (3) the Teacher Preparation Program (the 2042 Credential Program), (4) a college course or examination pertaining to the U.S. Constitution, and (5) passing the CBEST.

 Note: Information sheets on added and supplementary authorizations can be picked up at the Credentials Office, Eureka Hall 209.